Delayed Wound Healing Factors and Complications

 • Localized factors: Desiccation, maceration, pressure, trauma, edema/bleeding, infection.

-• Complication set: Infection, hemorrhage, dehiscence, evisceration, fistulas.
+• Complication set: Infection, hemorrhage, hematoma, dehiscence, evisceration, fistulas.

 Nursing Assessment